Sung Joon

 Bang Sung-joon (born July 10, 1990), credited mononymously as Sung Joon, is a South Korean actor and model.
 He became best known for his leading roles in the television series Flower Band (2012), Can We Get Married?
-(2012), I Need Romance 3 (2014), High Society (2015) and Madame Antoine: The Love Therapist (2016).
+(2012) and I Need Romance 3 (2014).
 He also appeared in the films Dangerously Excited (2012), Horror Stories 2 (2013), Pluto (2013) and The Villainess (2017).
+His recent works include starring in web series Island (2022-2023) and Call lt Love (2023) as well as in the television series The Fiery Priest 2 (2024).

 Career

 Beginnings

 Sung Joon began his entertainment career as a model, but soon switched to acting and debuted in the drama White Christmas in 2011.
 The same year he was cast in a supporting role in Lie to Me.
 In 2012, he was cast in a leading role in the teen drama Flower Band, where he played a free-spirited leader of a rock band.

 Sung Joon made his film debut with Dangerously Excited.

 Mainstream acting

-In 2013, Sung Joon was cast in a lead role in the romantic comedy drama Can We Get Married? opposite Jung So-min.
-The same year, he starred in his first historical drama, Gu Family Book.
+In 2013, Sung Joon was cast in a lead role in the romantic comedy drama Can We Get Married? opposite Jung So-min.The same year, he starred in his first historical drama, Gu Family Book.
 Sung also starred in the horror film Horror Stories 2 and in the high school thriller Pluto.

 In 2014, he was cast in the third installment of TvN's romantic comedy I Need Romance 3 in which he portrayed the character of a care-free songwriter.
 Later that year he took on the role of a plastic surgeon for the drama Discovery of Love.

 In 2015, Sung Joon was cast as the lead in mystery melodrama High Society, playing a man who succeeds in spite of his poor family background.
 That same year, he also had a supporting role in Hyde Jekyll, Me, a romantic comedy where he played a hypnosis specialist.

 In 2016, Sung Joon played the male lead in the romantic comedy drama Madame Antoine: The Love Therapist alongside Han Ye-seul.

 In 2017, Sung Joon starred in the mystery comedy, Ms. Perfect alongside Ko So-young, playing a lawyer.

 In 2021, Sung Joon joined the film Ghost Mansion, making a comeback to the big screen four years after his discharge from military service.